A misdemeanor is a criminal charge, and a conviction can affect your life forever.

 Why You Need to Hire an Experienced Criminal Defense Attorney

-- Investigate your case, including interviewing witnesses, obtaining documents, and hiring an investigator if necessary
+- Investigating your case, including interviewing witnesses, obtaining documents, and hiring an investigator if necessary

-- Explain the charges against you, the possible sentence you face, and how the criminal defense system works
+- Explaining the charges against you, the possible sentence you face, and how the criminal defense system works

-- Develop a defense strategy to fight the charges against you
+- Developing a defense strategy to fight the charges against you

-- Negotiate a plea agreement for you if that is in your best interests
+- Negotiating a plea agreement for you, if that is in your best interests

-The experienced criminal defense attorneys at Greenspun Shapiro PC understand the serious ramifications of a misdemeanor conviction on the lives of your family and you.
+The experienced criminal defense attorneys at Greenspun Shapiro PC understand how significantly a misdemeanor conviction may impact you and your family.
 We have a track record of success in aggressively defending our clients to obtain the best possible outcome for them—whether their case is a traffic violation, misdemeanor, or felony.
 Call our Fairfax law firm at (703) 352-0100 to schedule your free consultation to learn how we can help you.